-SYRACUSE, NEW YORK — U.S. Rep. John Katko (NY-24) today announced Joan Hodges, a senior at Union Springs High School in Cayuga County, as the winner of the Congressional Art Competition for the 24th Congressional District.
-Her piece, titled, “Backseat,” will hang in the U.S. Capitol for one full year.
+SYRACUSE, NY— U.S. Rep. John Katko (NY-24) today announced Margaret Hunt, a senior at Westhill High School, has been named the winner of the Congressional Art Competition for New York’s 24th Congressional District.
+Her piece, titled “The Horse of Inis Mór,” will hang in the U.S. Capitol for one full year.

 New Award Highlights Katko’s Willingness to Work Across the Aisle to Advance Bipartisan Solutions

 SYRACUSE, NY— U.S. Rep. John Katko (NY-24) received the U.S. Chamber of Commerce’s inaugural Jefferson-Hamilton Award for Bipartisanship.
 The new award recognizes Members of Congress, who in their actions, have demonstrated a willingness to work across the aisle to advance bipartisan solutions.